Treasure Hunt: API Guide

 200 OK).
 In this case, the error will be identified in the reply message, with a status

-The Treasure Hunt is built around the concepts of treasure hunt
+The Treasure Hunt is built around the concepts of treasure hunt, session,

 questions, and players.
 Normally, every treasure hunt has a starting and an ending